Skip to main content

 Track-and-trace calls follow a simple lifecycle:

-1. Appointment Scheduling: Based on a load’s next check times, the system schedules check calls.
-Alternatively, a call can be triggered or scheduled via API call.
+1. Call Initiation: Based on a load’s next check times, the system schedules internal check calls.
+API calls are executed immediately upon request.

-2. Outbound Call: An AI-powered call is made to the carrier or driver at the scheduled time.
+2. Outbound Call: An AI-powered call is made to the carrier or driver at the scheduled time (for internal scheduling) or immediately (for API requests).

 3. Information Collection: The system collects key data points like current location, ETA, and check-in/out times.